Blogs are the bread and butter of orthodox

 while, because it'll take at least a month or more to hire another internal writer and get

-them up to speed.
-If it's your head of digital who quits, content quality may slip for a
+If your head of digital quits, content quality may slip for a while, and the bigger

-while, and the bigger issue will be whether their replacement wants to even keep doing the
+issue will be whether their replacement wants to even keep doing the blog at all.

-Have Some Wiggle Room In The Blog Calendar
+Have Some Wiggle Room in the Blog Calendar

 While it's a good idea to have a calendar with pre-arranged topics, you'll also want to have